Donations fuel candidate spending as Election Day nears

 Washington-Chittenden House candidates: Jonathan Griffin (R), James Haddad (I), and incumbents Tom Stevens (D) and Theresa Wood (D).
 Photos: Courtesy, Gordon Miller (Stevens), Glenn Russell (Wood)

-As Election Day approaches, deadlines for candidates for the Vermont Legislature to file campaign finance documents have shortened to every two weeks, with the latest reports filed on the first and fifteenth of this month.
+As Election Day approaches, deadlines for candidates for the Vermont Legislature to file campaign finance disclosure details have shortened to every two weeks, with the latest reports filed on the first and 15th of this month.

 Democratic Reps.
 Tom Stevens and Theresa Wood, both from Waterbury, are the incumbents in the Washington-Chittenden House district, which covers Waterbury, Bolton, Huntington and Buels Gore.